adventuregamestudio/ags/Windows/README.md

 ### Allegro

+Our patched Allegro library branch has ready MSVC solution: you will find it in "build/VS2008" subdirectory.

+If you want to go all the way on your own and/or getting sources from official site, following is a brief information on creating one.

 Allegro 4.4 source provides CMake script for generating MSVC project files.
 We do not cover CMake tool here, please refer to official documentation: https://cmake.org/documentation/ .

 Before using CMake you need to create two enviroment variables (for your OS, not Visual Studio) called "INCLUDE" and "LIB", unless these already exist.
 Add path to DirectX SDK header files into "INCLUDE" variable and path to DirectX *.lib files into "LIB" variable.